-And when businesses transform, it is essential that the employees change too.
-Change in an organizational level is often associated with internal training, motivation, etc. and with everything else digitalized it is just the right choice to switch to eLearning.
+And when businesses transform, the employees must change too.
+Change at an organizational level is often associated with internal training, motivation, etc., and with everything else digitalized it is just the right choice to switch to eLearning.
 And now more than ever when it comes to compliance training.
 Here’s why switching to compliance training makes sense.

-The most important aspect of any Compliance training is its relevance with the current guidelines and regulations in every industry.
+The most important aspect of any Compliance training is its relevance with every industry's current guidelines and regulations.
 Compliance training should be up-to-date and what better way to do it than combine it with the speed of technology.
-If compliance training is outdated, violations may occur which may lead to severe consequences. eLearning, Mobile learning and Microlearning all included making learning delivery fast and contextual.
+If compliance training is outdated, violations may occur which may lead to severe consequences. eLearning, Mobile Learning, and Microlearning all included making learning delivery fast and contextual.

 Engagement and Globalization

 An odd pair right?
 But that’s what eLearning offers.
 Intuitive designs that can engage learners.
 After all compliance training has always been labeled as boring and it definitely needs a digital twist.
-In addition, eLearning can be used to train learners sitting at different parts of the globe at the same time, and that too considering the regulatory landscapes and compliance requirements of the specific region.
+In addition, eLearning can be used to train learners sitting at different parts of the globe simultaneously, and that also considering the regulatory landscapes and compliance requirements of the specific region.

 Documentation may not seem that important, but is it something that can be ignored in case of compliance training.
-While organizations require proof that their employees have undergone, certain industries also require procedures to be written down. eLearning makes both possible recording attendance, level of completion and storing all the necessary procedural documents all at one place.
+While organizations require proof that their employees have undergone, certain industries also require procedures to be written down. eLearning makes both possible to record attendance, level of completion, and storing all the necessary procedural documents all in one place.